abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 Bugs/comments/questions/suggestions to abhranil.das@utexas.edu.

-If you use this code, please cite: [A method to integrate and classify normal distributions.](https://arxiv.org/abs/2012.14331)
+If you use this code, please cite: [Methods to integrate multinormals and compute classification measures.](https://arxiv.org/abs/2012.14331)

 ## Installation
 Within Matlab's Home tab, select Add-Ons > Get Add-Ons > Search for 'Integrate and classify normal distributions' and install.